Maria Assunta Pallotta: Beatification

-The proceedings for the beatification process commenced on two fronts in two processes in both China, in the diocese where Pallotta died, as well as in Frascati near Rome.
+The proceedings for the beatification process commenced on two fronts in two processes in both China, in the diocese where Pallotta died, and in Frascati near Rome.
 The decree on all of her writings - which were required for the cause and to investigate the depth of her spiritual life and adherence to church doctrine - was approved and signed on 23 January 1918.

-These two processes and the validation of her writings took place despite the fact that the Congregation of Rites did not grant their formal approval to the cause until 25 July 1923, thus granting Pallotta the title Servant of God.
+The Congregation of Rites formally approved the cause until 25 July 1923, thus granting Pallotta the title Servant of God.
 The two processes were then ratified and validated on 13 November 1928 and allowed for Rome to investigate the cause themselves.

 On 28 February 1932 she was proclaimed to be Venerable after Pope Pius XI acknowledged the fact that Pallotta had lived a model Christian life of heroic virtue which was deemed to be exercised to an extraordinary degree.

 Two miracles required for the beatification to take place were investigated and received the papal approval of Pope Pius XII on 19 October 1954.
 The pope presided over her beatification on 7 November 1954.

 The current postulator of the cause is the Franciscan friar Giovangiuseppe Califano.

 Legacy

-In 2012 a school named after Pallotta, Blessed Maria Assunta Pallotta Middle School, was opened in Waterloo, Iowa.
+In 2012 a school named after Pallotta, Blessed Maria Assunta Pallotta Middle School, was opened in Waterloo, Iowa, US.

+Located in the city of Petaling Jaya, in the state of Selangor, Malaysia, Assunta Hospital was founded by a group of missionary sisters from the Franciscan Missionaries of Mary (FMM) in 1954.
+The Hospital had its beginnings during the pre-independence days and was founded under the directives of the Catholic Hierarchy in Kuala Lumpur.
+Four sisters from the Franciscan Missionaries of Mary (FMM) started a tiny clinic (named Ave Maria) in Section 1, Road 4 in Petaling Jaya where the medical needs of the underprivileged were attended to.
+The present hospital was successfully completed in 1959 to cope with the expanding population of the new township of Petaling Jaya.